-- take account of any physical or learning difficulties you may have and do what we can to support you
+- take account of any physical or learning difficulties you may have, and try to support you

 - provide a warm, clean and safe space to work in, appropriate to the course subject

 - provide appropriate and up-to-date equipment and resources

 The tutors for each course will:

 - value each student's contribution

 - take into account your existing level of ability and plan work that's suited to your needs

 - plan interesting and stimulating classes with a variety of activities, so that learning is effective and enjoyable